-The exterior painted body shell of your motorhome, usually the side walls, is acrylic finished aluminium, which is extremely durable and easy to clean.
+The exterior painted body shell of your motorhome, usually the side walls, is acrylic finished aluminium or GRP, which is extremely durable and easy to clean.
 It is recommended you first wash off any caked dirt and mud with cold water then use Autoglym products.

 CAUTION: Under no circumstances should an abrasive or harsh cleaner be used.
-Do not use a pressure washer as this can disturb mastic seals.
+Do not use a pressure washer.